 Create a Common Space

-Your remote workers need to feel like a team.
+Remote workers need to feel like they’re part of the greater whole.
 Even with weekly all hands meetings, they need more.
 They need to be able to interact with each other and build personal relationships.
 Give them a place to do just that.
-Create a common space where your workers can interact and communicate.
+Create a common space where workers can interact and communicate.
 Technology has provided so many great options, and many are even free to use (Skype, Slack, Google Hangouts).
 Physical distance is no longer a reason to feel disconnected or isolated.
-When you lead remote workers, one of the biggest challenges is getting your workers to feel connected.
+When you lead remote workers, one of the biggest challenges is getting workers to feel connected.
 You can help overcome this hurdle by providing a communication channel and encouraging interaction.

 Melissa Ricker is a nuclear engineer and a professional freelance writer.
 She specializes in career growth, technical writing and online entrepreneurship.
 She writes a blog, Engineered Motherhood, for working mothers who need help balancing career growth and time management.